WingHar/todoList/README.md

 # todoList
-A simple to do list created in HTML/CSS/JS

-Just a simple to do list utilizine local storage created with HTML, CSS, and Javascript.
+A simple To Do List utilizing HTML, CSS, and Javascript, with an addition of local storage to save the information.